-The call for applications 2020-2021 will be organized in 3 rounds.
+The call for applications 2022-2023 will be organised in 3 rounds.

-- Round 1: call is open from 1 December 2020 to 31 January 2021 (4 pm CET)
+Call is open from 1 December 2021 to 31 January 2022 (4 pm CET)

-- Round 2: call is open from 1 February 2021 to 31 March 2021 (4 pm CET)
+Call is open from 1 February 2022 to 31 March 2022 (4 pm CET)

 For each module of the program there is a limited number of places available.
 Applicants need to indicate in the application form for which modules they would like to apply.
 After each call, the available places per module will be announced on the website.

 Upon admission to the program, you will receive an invitation to pay the first part of the tuition fee (1000 Euro).
 Once the payment is received, your place in the program is secured until August 1st 2022.